Terrace Gardening/Rooftop Gardening

 - Some plants are directly grown from cuttings. you can get cuttings from neighbors or friends instead of purchasing.

-- Start with minimum number of easily grown plants, you can increase the number of plants time to time.
+- Start with a minimum number of easily grown plants, you can increase the number of plants from time to time.

 Fertilizers Requirement for Terrace Gardening